KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ## Behavior

-See general in-meeting dialog behavior, such as rest, loading, and more, in [Figma](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=2292%3A17985).
+See general in-meeting dialog behavior, such as rest, loading, and more, in <a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=2292%3A17985" target="_blank">Figma</a>.

 ### Position